Publish to learn

 Running the loop in production

-A reasonable cadence for an agent:
+A reasonable loop for an agent:

-- Daily — read
+- Regular review - read

 /top-performersranked by whatever the customer actually cares about.
-Surface the top 3 in your UI. - On breakout detection — engagement_rate above 2x the customer's median.
-Auto-clone with
+Surface the top 3 in your UI. - On breakout detection - engagement_rate above 2x the customer's median.
+Generate fresh variants with the winning hook pinned in the brief and hold the results for approval.